Running Linux on a Chromebook

 sudo apt-get install -y nodejs

-Then I followed the build instructions to build atom
+Then I followed the build instructions to build atom, in a new directory that I called

 mkdir apps